kocasp/OwezoneMobile/README.md

 ## current version: Development (not functional)
 TODO: handle the database (NOT window.localStorage!.
-JSON stringify is helpfull but force to update entire database)
+JSON stringify is helpfull but force to update entire database) Cordova SQLitePlugin is a good trace but plugin is not making the window.sqlitePlugin available from services scope so far.